lightspeedana/rrps/README.md

-# rrps
+# Restricted Rock-Paper-Scissors
-Made to help with running Warwick Anime Society's Kaiji simulation.
-Made with timer.js.
+A quick project made to help with running Warwick Anime Society's Kaiji simulation.
+Made with timer.js and Bulma.

 ## Usage
 Download full repository and simply open the HTML file in a browser.
 Works out of the box.